Mid-Century Modern Furniture Calgary

 Mid-century modern furniture is known for embracing explosive, vibrant colours.

-Pops of colours such as red, aqua, mustard yellow, olive green, and tangerine were common when this furniture style was first coming onto the scene.
+Pops of colours such as red, aqua, mustard yellow, olive green, and tangerine were common when this vintage furniture style was first coming onto the scene.

-However, neutrals and earthy tones such as brown, gray, or white are also seen in mid-century modern furniture.
+However, neutrals and earthy tones such as brown, grey, or white are also seen in mid-century modern furniture.
 They serve to ground the design and contrast the more colourful accents for a better-curated space.

 History of Mid Century Modern Furniture